a-tonchev/docs/react-scroll-restauration/simple-scroll-restauration.md

-# A simple Scroll Restoration in React Router (But can be modified easily):
+# A simple Scroll Restoration in React Router (But can be modified easily)

 Your component: